 I hope you find these 10 habits of use to you and that you remember to adopt a few of them if you haven’t already.
 I am still working on a few myself like the sleeping and eating well part.
 But hey, at least I have learned to cut out caffeine, white bread, pop and drink more water.
 It has certainly helped me write better and think better.

-Martyr2 is the founder of the Coders Lexicon and author of the new ebook "The Programmers Idea Book".
+Martyr2 is the founder of the Coders Lexicon and author of the new ebooks "The Programmers Idea Book" and "Diagnosing the Problem" .
 He has been a programmer for over 17 years.
 He works for a hot application development company in Vancouver Canada which service some of the biggest telecoms in the world.
 He has won numerous awards for his mentoring in software development and contributes regularly to several communities around the web.
 He is an expert in numerous languages including .NET, PHP, C/C++, Java and more.

 The brain child of Martyr2, Dream.In.Code Mentor and veteran programmer, the Coders Lexicon is a website dedicated to the advancement of computer programming and technology.
 It offers advice, coding resources and references to cover web and desktop development.